drscotthawley/SPNet/README.md

 run with `--help` for list of options.

-#### Workflow:
+### Typical Workflow for Real Data:
 (This is a reminder to myself, as I'd resume work on this after long gaps of time.)
-The following assumes SPNet/ is in your home directory, and you're on a Unix-like system.
+The following assumes SPNet/ is in the home directory, and you're on a Unix-like system.
 *Hawley note to self: run `source activate py36` on lecun to get the correct environment*

 1. Obtain single .csv file of (averaged) Zooniverse output (e.g. from achmorrison), and rename it `zooniverse_labeled_dataset.csv` (TODO: offer command line param for filename)